Three Days in Mechelen

 You see, these little houses were the home of the beguines.
 Beguines being religious women who chose to live together in a community but for some reason never decided to take the religious vows (e.g. to become them nuns).

 As the houses are small, locals will gather outside during the summer to converse and escape the heat.
 There is a wonderful community spirit, that can be felt while walking through the little alleys.
 Don’t be shy and say “hi” when crossing a local, who knows they might strike up a conversation and tell you a little more about their home.

 My favorite streets include: Acht-Zalighedenstraat, Krommestraat, Twaalf-Apostelenstraat.

 The last flight of stairs will take you all the way to the top of the tower and onto the glass walkway.
-This is the money shot, 360° degree views.
+The view is one of the most beautiful things to see in Mechelen: 360° degree views.
 See if you can spot the Atomium and the Cathedral of Our Dear Lady in Antwerp.

 Entrance fee tower: 8€ per person

 Opening hours: Sunday to Friday: 13.00 – 18.00; Saturday: 10.00-18.00

 Warning: The staircase inside the cathedral is narrow and counts more than 500 stairs.
 If you suffer from vertigo or any other type of ailment that makes walking difficult, my recommendation would be to visit the cathedral itself instead of climbing up the tower.